anthonykasza/drunk_htttp/README.md

-creating htttp requests and responses has never been so useless
+Go home HTTP, you're drunk.

-run the example server and the example client for a while to generate random http conversions. then feed to your favorite protocol analyzer.
+Creating htttp requests and responses has never been so useless.